LeonardoGoncRibeiro/LeonardoGoncRibeiro/README.md

 ### Personal projects:

 In my projects, I try to be very informative on my thought process, so that anyone can understand and learn from what I am doing.
-Feel free to make any suggestion or give me a feedback.
+Feel free to make any suggestion or to give me a feedback.

 [1.
 Data Science using Python](https://github.com/LeonardoGoncRibeiro/01_DataScienceUsingPython)